schaveyt/udemy-react16-complete-guide/README.md

+# Udemy: React16 - The Complete Guide

 This project completed the Udemy couse [React 16 - The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/learn/v4/overview) and was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) with a bit of help from [Microsoft's Typescript React Starter Kit](https://github.com/Microsoft/TypeScript-React-Starter)

 ~~~ .bash